KevinWeiss1995/LimaWAN/README.md

 ## Security Implications

 ⚠️ **Important**: Exposing VM services to the internet carries security risks.
-Ensure you harden any exposed VM following security best practices. **The user assumes any and all risks asoociated with this service**.
+Ensure you harden any exposed VM following security best practices. **The user assumes any and all risks associated with this service**.

 ### Risks
 - **Direct WAN exposure**: Services become publicly accessible